Support Toronto Free-Net

 There are commercial routers that will (at least for high speed internet connections) do the four tasks listed above, drop dead easy, but not cheap.
 For my home network I originally set-up a Linux Router Project machine to do these tasks, very cheap, not hard, but not the drop dead easy of some of the commercial offerings.
 Since then I have shifted to Coyote Linux (which is based on the Linux Router Project, and I am looking at a more recent variation of the Linux Router Project, Bering).

-The connection that I am using is a high-speed cable modem connection (Rogers Hi-Speed).
+The connection that I am using is a DSL connection (Toronto Free-Net).
 Cable modem and phone company ADSL connections should both be able to provide comparable high speed connections.
 On paper however when performance issues do show up, the phone company should have an easier time fixing things.
 In practice, the key question is how well did the company in question set things up.
-As of this writing (February 2003) the better implementation job in the Greater Toronto Area appears to have been done by Rogers Hi-Speed, thus what I went with.
+As of this writing (November 2010) the better implementation job in the Greater Toronto Area appears to have been done by the DSL providers, thus what I went with.

 Theory, There are three blocks of IP numbers (the non-routable IP numbers) that all good routers know never to forward on to other locations.
 The idea being that firms wanting to set-up internal networks with internet software/systems know that if there is a mix-up and their networks are by mistake connected to the internet the mistake will not cause disruption elsewhere.
 Where we want internal networks that only have (via IP masking) one routable IP number visible to the outside world these non-routable blocks perfect for our purposes.
 You can assign the all computers in your home network IP numbers from any one of the non-routable IP number blocks and the IP masking box will make them all appear to the outside world as a single ISP assigned "real" IP number.
 The non-routable blocks of IP numbers are: